Skip to main content

 search_prove

 Search across the Prove knowledge base to find relevant information, code examples, API references, and guides.
 Use this tool when you need to answer questions about Prove, find specific documentation, understand how features work, or locate implementation details.
 The search returns contextual content with titles and direct links to the documentation pages.
 If you need the full content of a specific page, use the query_docs_filesystem_prove tool to head or cat the page path (append .mdx to the path returned from search — for example, head -200 /api-reference/create-customer.mdx).
-Optional parameters such as version and language can narrow results.
+Optional parameters for search_prove (when the client passes them through) include:

 query_docs_filesystem_prove